2018 by the Numbers

 On October 31, 2018, EdVestors announced Donald McKay K-8 School in East Boston as the winner of the 13th annual School on the Move Prize.
 In recognition of its improvement, the McKay received a $100,000 prize, public recognition, and the chance to share its improvement strategies with others.
 This year we will partner with the Rennie Center and the McKay to develop a case study outlining the McKay’s successful strategies.
 We will highlight and share this work broadly with the field.

 We were also honored to congratulate the two finalist schools, which have also achieved significant improvement for students over the past four years: the Oliver Hazard Perry K-8 School and the Oliver S. Snowden International High School.
 An anonymous donor at this year’s event donated an additional $10,000 to each runner up that each received $20,000 for their achievements.

 BPS Arts Expansion

 Through BPS Arts Expansion, 17,000 more BPS students now receive arts, compared to 2009.
-Thanks to our public and private partners working together over the last six years, Boston has emerged as a national leader among urban districts working to expand arts education.
-As we implement Phase 3 (2015-2018), we seek to make even more progress with arts expansion at the high school level while building sustainability of expanded arts education in Boston.
+Thanks to our public and private partners working together over the nine years, Boston has emerged as a national leader among urban districts working to expand arts education.
+As we implement Phase 4 (2018-2021), we seek to make even more progress deepening art instruction to the best practice, twice-weekly in-school arts instruction while building sustainability of expanded arts education in Boston.